puzzle1536/hubic-wrapper-to-swift/README.md

 The following packages should be enough to make it work on debian :
 swift, python, python-requests

+You may also install python required package through :
+    pip install -r requirements.txt

 You must register an application in your hubic account to access the hubic API
 https://hubic.com/home/browser/developers/